doktor-nick/GenericImageClassifier/README.md

-Some fairly generic tensorflow code to classify images based on fine tuing the VGG16 convolution network.
+Some fairly generic tensorflow code to classify images based on fine tuning the VGG16 convolution network.

 CatSourceImages: a dataset of images of two cats Ada Cat and Pris Cat.
 Taken by Dr Nick